 Serve as a point of contact for students within their academic department

 Know the Education Abroad resources available for students in their department

 Serve as a conduit between the Education Abroad Office and the academic department for dissemination of deadlines, opportunities for teaching abroad, credit equivalencies for study abroad students, and curriculum integration for study abroad within the department

 FSAA Current Membership Roster (must be signed into your MSU Google account to access)

 The GEO is an award made to faculty and staff who seek to create new and innovative international education programming within or outside the MSU campus classroom.
 Awards are made when funds are available on a first-come, first-served basis.
-Application materials are online at the link above.
+Application materials are available by contacting the the Director of Education Abroad.